A knight without armor in a savage land...

-- And Your Reward Is Clothes: Non video-game example, Paladin once did a job for a high-class tailor, and for payment would only accept two custom suits a year for the rest of his life.
+- And Your Reward Is Clothes: Non-video-game example, Paladin once did a job for a high-class tailor and for payment would only accept two custom suits a year for the rest of his life.
 He noted it was actually more expensive than his standard charge; he intended to live for a very long time.

 - Appropriated Appellation: A flashback shows that Paladin got his name in this manner.
 A villainous employer falsely made him believe that a gunfighter calling himself Smoke was a villain terrorizing a town.
 The dying Smoke revealed the truth and sarcastically referred to his killer as a "paladin".
 His killer adopted that name and to atone, becoming a hero while wearing Smoke's costume.

 - The Atoner: Paladin's backstory makes him this along with an interesting spin on Redeeming Replacement.
-He was hired to challenge a man named Smoke who he believed to be a villain terrorizing a town.
+He was hired to challenge a man named Smoke whom he believed to be a villain terrorizing a town.
 Smoke sarcastically referred to him as a paladin during their gunfight, and the future Paladin fatally wounded him, learning too late that Smoke was defending the town and the villain was his employer.
 Thus, he decided to don Smoke's costume and do good in that guise (starting with killing his treacherous employer).

 - Audio Adaptation: It was one of the few television shows that then had an adaptation for radio, as opposed to the other way around.

-- Berserk Button: One episode had Paladin taking a job to help his star crossed lover, and over the course of the case a ranch hand slaps her.
-Paladin nearly beats him to death, and only stops from a combination of her pleading and the ranch owner threatening to kill him if he continued his assault.
+- Berserk Button: One episode had Paladin taking a job to help his star-crossed lover, and over the course of the case a ranch hand slaps her.
+Paladin nearly beats him to death and only stops from a combination of her pleading and the ranch owner threatening to kill him if he continued his assault.

-- Beware the Nice Ones: Paladin is generally a fairly friendly guy, and even gentle to nice people, but can be a terrible enemy if you cross him/hurt innocents.
+- Beware the Nice Ones: Paladin is generally a fairly friendly guy, and he is even gentle to nice people, but he can be a terrible enemy if you cross him/hurt innocents.
 See Berserk Button just above this entry if you need any more proof that it is NOT a good idea to push the genteel, cultured Paladin too far.

 - Boy Meets Girl: In "Ella West," it is done in reverse.
-Ella meets Tracey, loses him when he refuses to commit, meets him again at a Wild West Show where they are both performing.
+Ella meets Tracey, loses him when he refuses to commit, and meets him again at a Wild West Show where they are both performing.